0x4447/0x4447-product-vpn-contained/README.md

 # How to work with this project

 When you want to deploy the stack, the only file you should be interested in is the `CloudFormation.json` file.
-If you'd like to modify the stack, we recommend that you use the [Grapes framework](https://github.com/0x4447/0x4447-cli-node-grapes), which was designed to make it easier to work with CloudFormation file.
+If you'd like to modify the stack, we recommend that you use the [Grapes framework](https://github.com/0x4447/0x4447-cli-node-grapes), which was designed to make it easier to work with the CloudFormation file.
 You should never edit the main CF file if you want to keep your sanity 🤪.

 # The End